vighneshiyer/vighneshiyer.com/content/research/eda-cad-vlsi/building_the_next_vlsi_tools.md

 - Multiplier ir
 - Mixed abstraction design
 - Unifying primitives (e.g. tracing / event API) across models and design layers

+- Work towards a true fusion compiler tool that is able to handle multiple abstractions at once when doing vlsi cad.
+Be able to not deal with compiler optimization steps like we have within synthesis in a monolithic way, be able to explore the entire ppa space of a design simultaneously, be able to move past fixed abstractions like a clock tree and power grid
+  - Sounds way too ambitious, but it would be cool to shoot a design into all the corners of the PPA place using very coarse synthesis and then refine towards the desired point
+  - Take some inspiration from the greats: https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=25691 (SID: Synthesis of Integral Design from the DEC guys)
+  - https://en.wikipedia.org/wiki/VAX_9000#SID_Scalar_and_Vector_Processor_Synthesis (very very cool, the era of expert systems)